swttt/HomeyDash/README.md

 #### Pull Requests

 Pull requests can be done on the develop branch.
 Until the master branch isn't stable enough (and is considered alpha/beta) the develop branch won't get build and pushed for now.
 After the master branch is more stable, i will auto build the develop branch to a seperate sub-domain.

-#### Plug-ins

-Currently there isn't any documentation yet on how to create plugins.
-Plug-ins are functional, and will be merged once aproved.

-A good example of a plug-in is the `power-usage` plugin that you can find in `/src/components/plugins/power-usage`.

 ## Build Setup